Master of Arts in Liberal Studies

 Tuesday, December 6, 2016

 GLS 598, Final Project in Liberal Studies, will not be offered in the summer sessions.
 Past experience has shown that timely completion of a final project is problematic if the process is started in a summer session.

-Continuation of past work will, however, be permitted.
-If your degree audit shows an "S" (satisfactory progress) for GLS 598 and you have completed and submitted a signed and approved project proposal in a past semester, you will be permitted to continue your work in the summer.
+Continuation of past work during the summer will, however, be permitted if your degree audit shows an "S" (satisfactory progress) for GLS 598 and you have completed and submitted a signed and approved project proposal in a past semester.

 To do so, you must seek approval for summer work from both your project committee and the GLS Program Director.
 Approval from your project committee is especially important as many committee members may not be available (or even in town) during the summer.

 Once these approvals have been obtained and registration has opened for Summer II for you, use the appropriate GLS 600 form found on the Graduate School's "Graduate Student Registration Forms" web page.
 There are two GLS 600 forms, one for 3 and less usages of GLS 600 and one for 4 or more usages.
 The form for "3 or less" should be automatically submitted to the Graduate School Office when you click on "Done."

 - The "3 or less" form may not be available when registration for the semester/session of interest is closed.
 If your system has problems sending the form, contact 910.962.7303 for assistance.

 - The forms may permit you to register for GLS 600 in the summer I session.
 Do not register in summer I; all summer work on GLS final projects using GLS 600 should be done with a registration in summer II.